devJasonClarke/Apollo-technical-challenge/README.md

 REACT_APP_ETH_WALLET is the Ethereum wallet provided by Apollo FE Challenge challenge docs.

-Once these are added the project should be now be ready for local development.
+Once these are added the project should now be ready for local development.

 To start the local server for development run: